The Favourites of Graham Askey

 Like Bangladesh, you could say there’s not much to see in Burkina Faso, but due to the friends I’ve made there in particular, I’ve come to feel at home in West Africa.
 I’ve experienced hospitality from the poorest of the poor, without it even occurring to my hosts that there could be the slightest financial benefit in befriending a foreigner.
 Not to say that everyone is like that, but I’ve never been so humbled by the hospitality and actually risked offending hosts by attempting to contribute.
 Sadly much of the country has become off-limits more recently, largely due to the fall out from the disastrous western intervention in Libya, importing extremism completely out of character local culture.

-The Favourites of Wojciech Dabrowski
+The Favourites of Graham Hughes

 Here you can encounter families with Muslims, Christians and followers of traditional religions, all getting on happily.
 Inter-faith marriages have always been widely accepted in the region.